sylefeb/Silice/learn-silice/Documentation.md

 }
 ```

-Note that source code lines are either fully Silice, of fully
+Note that source code lines are either fully Silice, of fully preprocessor
-preprocessor (starting with $$).
-A second syntax allows to use
+(starting with `$$`).
+A second syntax allows to use preprocessor variables
-preprocessor variables directly in Silice source code, simply doing
+directly in Silice source code, simply doing `$varname$` with *varname* the
-$`varname`$ with `varname` the variable from the preprocessor context.
+variable from the preprocessor context.
+In fact, a full Lua expression can be
-In fact, a full Lua expression can be used in between the $ signs; this
+used in between the `$` signs; this expression is evaluated and concatenated as
-expression is simply concatenated to the surrounding Silice code.
+a string to the surrounding Silice code.

 Here is an example: